cellcollective/ccapi/README.md

 #### Features

-**ccpaw** attempts to be an all-in-one toolbox for modelling biological systems.
+**ccapi** attempts to be an all-in-one toolbox for modelling biological systems.

 * Reading public and private models from [Cell Collective](https://cellcollective.org).
 * A rich knowledge-base for each model species.